ey7/project-four/README.md

-# Django powered online shop app
+# Racquets a Django powered online tennis racqquet shop app

+[Racquets](https://racquet-shop.herokuapp.com/) is a fictional tennis racquet shop that allows tennis lovers to browse the racquets of past champions, with a wide variety of racquets available, from wood to metal, hybrid, graphite composite and modern frames.
+Many of the items on display are collectors items, and the website would appeal to both tennis enthusiasts and collectors alike.

 # Table of Contents